GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 <p align = "center"> <img src = "images/tgfx_interface.PNG" align = "middle" /> </p>
 <p align = "justify"> It is important to have the same resource names as here to avoid naming issues later.
 Remember to change the screen name too! </p>
 <p align = "center"> <img src = "images/tgfx_names.PNG" align = "middle" /> </p>
-<p align = "justify"> In order to get the zero and one images you have to put the attached zero.png and one.png files into your project images using the + button. </p>
+<p align = "justify"> In order to get the zero and one images you have to put the attached zero.png and one.png files into your project images using the + button in upper right corner. </p>
 <p align = "center"> <img src = "images/tgfx_images.PNG" align = "middle" /> </p>
 <p align = "justify"> These two images should be hidden by default, but it is not crucial. </p>
 <p align = "center"> <img src = "images/tgfx_hidden.PNG" align = "middle" /> </p>
 <p align = "justify"> Create a wildcard for the textArea.
-The buffer size should be 4, because the longest word we will put into it is "yes" and we need to add one more character to it, the null terminator "\0". </p>
+The buffer size should be 4, because the longest word we will put into it is "yes" and we need to add one more character to it, the null terminator "\0", which results in buffer length of 4. </p>
 <p align = "center"> <img src = "images/tgfx_wildcard.PNG" align = "middle" /> </p>
 <p align = "justify"> We are using the Default typography here.
 In order to change text on runtime, we have to edit the typography, because the necessary characters have to be generated.
 That's why we have to type in the Wildcard Characters we want to use on runtime. </p>
 <p align = "center"> <img src = "images/tgfx_typography.PNG" align = "middle" /> </p>